Ale-Deto04/SDN-based_honeypot/README.md

 Meanwhile, the honeypot **records all communications** using `tcpflow`, allowing the captured traffic to be analyzed later for **security auditing**.
 To verify this, navigate to the `/flows` directory in the honeypot terminal, and inspect the captured traffic.

-On your terminal connect to the honeypot machine by typing:
+On your terminal connect to the honeypot by typing:
 ```bash
 kathara connect honeypot
 ```